How Solar Energy Works

-A – Solar panels: Solar panels, or solar modules as they are sometimes called, are typically installed on the roof.
-These solar panels are made up of photovoltaic (PV) cells, which convert sunlight into direct current (DC) power.
+Solar Panels: Solar panels, sometimes called solar modules, are typically installed on the roof of a home or commercial building.
+These solar panels are made up of photovoltaic (PV) cells.
+These cells convert sunlight into direct current (DC) power.

-B – Inverter: The DC power from the solar panels is sent to an inverter, where it is converted into alternating current (AC) power, or standard electrical current used in your home.
+The DC power from the solar panels is sent to an inverter.
+This inverter converts the DC power to alternating current (AC) power, which is the standard electrical current used in your home.

-C – Electrical Meter: AC power travels from the inverter to the electrical panel, often called a breaker box.
+AC power travels from the inverter to the main electrical service panel, often called a breaker box.
 This power is now ready to use in your home.

-D – Utility Meter: The utility meter continually measures your electrical supply; when your solar power system produces more power than you need, the meter literally spins backward, accumulating credits with the utility company that will offset your next bill.
+The utility meter continually measures your electrical supply.
+When your solar power system produces more power than you need, the meter literally spins backward, accumulating credits with the utility company that will offset your next bill.

-E – Utility Grid: Your home remains connected to the utility grid to supply you with electricity when you need more power than your solar power system has produced, such as at night.
+Your home remains connected to the utility grid and supplies you with electricity when you use more power than your solar power system produced.
+This typically happens at night.